minetest/minetest/doc/lua_api.md

     backface_culling = true,
-    -- Set to false to disable backface_culling for model
+    -- Set to false to disable backface_culling for model -- Note: only used by "mesh" and "cube" visual

     glow = 0,
     -- Add this much extra lighting when calculating texture color.